Skip to content

 13. Respect other professionals

 When shooting wildlife, it is likely that you will not be alone at a location that has had multiple sightings of a species.
 Therefore, be kind and aware of your fellow photographers and professionals in the field.
 Sometimes, there may be research studies or conservation initiatives taking place in the area.
 Be mindful of these projects and do not disturb the scientists’ work.
-If other photographers are present, make sure that you minimize disturbance on the animal.
-This can be done by selecting an area that is not overcrowded and yielding space to your colleagues as needed.
+If other photographers are present, make sure that you minimize disturbance on the animal by selecting an area that is not overcrowded and yielding space to your colleagues as needed.

 14. Don’t use flash